thomasvm/unfold/readme.md

 * hg support, and other scms
 * native support for database migration runners like FluentMigrator, DbUp or Entity Framework Migrations
+* support for deploying to multiple machines.
+At the moment there can be only one target.
 * Create-AssemblyInfo function for generating a shared assembmy info.
 Based on [this](https://github.com/ayende/rhino-mocks/blob/master/psake_ext.ps1)